mishkin101/599project/Readme.md

 In our game, we assume that both players draw from a mixed distribution.

 ## Pure Strategy: given player picks one strategy:
 - Minmax function.
 There is an equivalent condition such that in a "bayes" interpretation", given the other player picks a pure strategy is equivalent to selecting a mixed on.
-This is because
-- probability distribution

 Each player has selected a strategy such that no player has an incentive to switch to another strategy given the strategies being played by the other players.